-Currently there are five classes of oral diabetes medications, all of which help in lowering blood glucose levels.
-These different classes of diabetes medications can be used in combination or with insulin to achieve control the blood sugar.
+There are many classes of oral diabetes medications, all of which help in lowering blood glucose levels.
+These different classes of diabetes medications can be used in combination or with insulin to achieve control of the blood sugar.

 Classes and actions of medications: